 This active attack is where Azir summons a wall of armored soldiers charging forward, knocking back and inflicting 150 to 250 magic damage to enemies.
 After the initial hit, the soldiers will stay as a wall for 3 seconds.
 When Emperor’s Divide is active, Azir, alongside his team, can freely pass through it as it doesn’t get affected by Azir’s basic attacks and spells.

-tIPS AND TRICKS
+Azir's tIPS AND TRICKS

-Azir is one of the best champions in League of Legends when it comes to fighting in one physical location, giving him enough area to order his sand soldiers around and dispatch them from a safe distance.
+As seen in Azir’s Abilities, He is one of the best champions in League of Legends when it comes to fighting in one physical location, giving him enough area to order his sand soldiers around and dispatch them from a safe distance.